john681611/RelativePath/README.md

 Inspired by [relative-path-and-line by bgse](https://github.com/bgse/relative-path-and-line)
 ## Features
-Just adds a simple `Copy Releative Path` to your context menu in the explorer.
+Just adds `Copy Relative Path` and `Copy Relative Path to File` to your context menu in the explorer.
 That it.

 [![https://gyazo.com/e63f69eb661a65052eb76edcfb4e8860](https://i.gyazo.com/e63f69eb661a65052eb76edcfb4e8860.gif)](https://gyazo.com/e63f69eb661a65052eb76edcfb4e8860)